bliss199/personal-portfolio/README.md

 ### Adding Projects

-Edit `src/data/projects.js` to add or modify projects.
+`src/data/projects.js` is what i need to edit to add or modify projects.
 Each project includes:
 - Title, summary, and description
 - Tech stack tags
 - Links (code, demo, case study)